compi-migui/tfg-doc/src/md/50_methodology.md

 The data set in front of us is a lot more gnarly than the car analogy, but the same principle applies: taking a huge list of data points of dubious usefulness (9672 readings per trial) and turning it into a smaller list of data points that still allow to differentiate a trial from another as much as possible.
 This is dimensionality reduction.

-@vidal_structural_2020 achieve this by way of multiway Principal Component Analysis.
-Principal Component Analysis (PCA) is a technique that makes it possible "to extract the important information from the table, to represent it as a set of new orthogonal variables called principal components, and to display the pattern of similarity of the observations and of the variables as points in maps" [@abdi_principal_2010].
+@vidal_structural_2020 achieve this by way of multiway principal component analysis.
+Principal component analysis (PCA) is a technique that makes it possible "to extract the important information from the table, to represent it as a set of new orthogonal variables called principal components, and to display the pattern of similarity of the observations and of the variables as points in maps" [@abdi_principal_2010].
 The "multiway" qualifier is earned by virtue of having reshaped the data in the fashion that we did, combining all readings in a trial into a single row; PCA is applied as usual after that.

 Note that PCA by itself does not _reduce_ the dimensions captured in the data (and thus its size): it merely transforms our original matrix into a matrix of the same size, which represents the original data projected onto the newly-found principal components.
 Visualizing a 9672-dimension rotation is a feat beyond the ability of most people, so this is a case where one can only trust the math.